 INSTRUCTIONAL DESIGN PERSPECTIVE RE: DATA PRIVACY

-If faculty decide they'd like students to use ChatGPT (or a similar, "free" generative AI tool), faculty should intentionally design an alternative way of completing the assignment that removes any requirement that students must create a personal account as a part of their grade.
+If faculty decide they'd like students a generative AI chat tool, the College encourages the use of Google's Gemini App with enterprise-grade data protection that ITS provides students through their MyApps login.
+If faculty decide to use ChatGPT (or a similar, "free" generative AI tool), then they should intentionally design an alternative way of completing the assignment that removes any requirement that students must create a personal account as a part of their grade.
 Students should be informed of the privacy considerations mentioned above and given the agency to decide whether or not they feel comfortable creating the account or not.